VulWeaver: Weaving Broken Semantics for Grounded Vulnerability Detection: Evaluation

 \cyh{

-} \cyh{\textbf{Effectiveness w.r.t CWE Types.} Table~\ref{tbl:cwe} presents a fine-grained breakdown across six CWE types. \tool achieves the highest F1 score in all \todo{6} categories.
-For pairwise metric, it strictly outperforms all baselines in four categories and ties for the best in the remaining two (i.e., WE-693 and CWE-691), where the extremely small sample size (\#S.=2) limits statistical interpretability.
+} \cyh{\textbf{Effectiveness w.r.t.
+CWE Categories.} Table~\ref{tbl:cwe} presents a fine-grained breakdown across six CWE \todo{categories}. \tool achieves the highest F1 score in all \todo{6} categories.
+For pairwise metrics, it strictly outperforms all baselines in three categories (i.e., CWE-664, CWE-284, and CWE-707), and ties for the best in the other three categories (i.e., CWE-693, CWE-691, and CWE-703).
+The ties in CWE-691 and CWE-703 should be interpreted cautiously due to their extremely small sample size (\#S.=2).
 These results confirm that \tool generalizes robustly across diverse vulnerability semantics.}

 \cyh{\textbf{Effectiveness w.r.t.
 Context Length.} Fig.~\ref{fig:vc-length} reports \tool's effectiveness across varying context lengths.
 Despite increasing token volumes, \tool maintains a high stability with only minor fluctuations, suggesting that the potential ``token tax'' from the \textit{lost-in-the-middle} phenomenon is largely mitigated by our structured context extraction.
 It indicates that the semantic gains from a holistic context consistently outweigh any noise-related penalties, ensuring that critical vulnerability evidence retains its decisive role in model reasoning regardless of input scale.}